 “Successful creators engage in an ongoing dialogue with their work.
 They put what’s in their head on paper long before it’s fully formed, and they watch and listen to what they’ve recorded, zigging and zagging until the right idea emerges.”

 Digital Brainstorming: Ideation on Steroids

-What if we moved the brainstorming session into the digital realm?
-Qmarkets‘ award-winning Idea management and crowdsourcing platforms allow organizations to collaborate with the help of digital brainstorming tools, therefore not only eliminating the flaws with traditional brainstorming but at the same time creating valuable side-benefits.
+What if we moved the brainstorming session into the digital realm?!
+Qmarkets’ award-winning Idea management and crowdsourcing platforms allow organizations to brainstorm digitally, therefore not only eliminating the flaws with traditional brainstorming but at the same time creating valuable side-benefits.

-Ideating with the help of digital brainstorming tools removes the problem of production blocking and the unfair advantage of extroverts or talkative people as everyone is able to contribute their ideas at will.
+Conducting brainstorming via a digital innovation platform removes the problem of production blocking and the unfair advantage of extroverts or talkative people as everyone is able to contribute their ideas at will.
 On top of that, the session can be designed in a way that ensures anonymity enabling the participants to completely let go of their fear of judgement, no matter how hierarchically and rigid the organization is structured.
-Furthermore, if ideas are allowed to be contributed over the course of say three days, the participants are able to process their thoughts within their unconscious mind, then revise or expand them.
+Furthermore, if ideas are allowed to be contributed over to course of say three days, the participants are able to process their thoughts within their unconscious mind, then revise or expand them.
 This also relieves pressure, a proven inhibitor to creative thinking.

 Second-Order Benefits of Digital Brainstorming